Sustainabil-IT/opencti-sentinelone-indicator-connector/README.md

 ![S1 URL Example](doc/url_finding.png)

-When configuring the connector, ensure that you include the ending '/'.
-For example, for the above image, you would input `https://usea1-purple.sentinelone.net/`
+When configuring the connector, do not include the terminating `/`.
+For example, for the above image, you would input `https://usea1-purple.sentinelone.net`

 <br>